-Issues Number of shares (shares) Amount shown on the balance sheet (Thousands of yen) Holding purpose Resona Holdings, Inc. 76,835 47,023 For maintaining relationships for trading, etc. Mizuho Financial Group, Inc. 191,495 41,554 For maintaining relationships for trading, etc.
+Issues Number of shares (shares) Amount shown on the balance sheet (Thousands of yen) Holding purpose Resona Holdings, Inc. 76,835 49,328 For maintaining relationships for trading, etc. Mizuho Financial Group, Inc. 191,495 39,256 For maintaining relationships for trading, etc. NIPPON KANRYU INDUSTRY CO., LTD. 15,000 7,365 For maintaining relationships for trading, etc.

-- c.
-Investment shares held for the purpose of net investment No items to report. - d.
+c.
+Investment shares held for the purpose of net investment No items to report.

+- d.
 Investment shares held for purposes that have changed No items to report. - 7) Outline of the content of limited liability agreements

-The Company has entered into agreements with the outside corporate auditors that limit the liability for damages described in Article 423, paragraph 1 of the Companies Act, based on the provisions of Article 427, paragraph 1 of said act.
+The Company has entered into agreements with outside director and each outside corporate auditor that limit the liability for damages described in Article 423, paragraph 1 of the Companies Act, based on the provisions of Article 427, paragraph 1 of said act.
 Under these agreements, the maximum amount of liability for damages is the minimum liability amount set forth in the law and regulations.